devtechsystems/devtechsys.com/_projects/Technical-Assistance-to-USAID.md

 ---
-title: Technical Assistance To Usaid
-Project Title: Technical Assistance to USAID/Cairo and the Egyptian Ministry of Education Start Year: '1996'
+title: Technical Assistance to USAID/Cairo and the Egyptian Ministry of Education Project Title: Technical Assistance to USAID/Cairo and the Egyptian Ministry of Education Start Year: '1996'
 End Year: '1996'